aggregat4/dendriform/README.md

 1. Implement a global inbox capture feature: some shortcut to popup some input box whose contents get added as last child to some dedicated inbox node) (what node though? config? hmm)
 1. Override pasting of text to have more control: workflowy does some intelligent things with newlines, etc
 1. Accessibility: is that even possible with this tree?
 How do I make the commands accessible?
 Do I need a menu per item anyway?
 How can I make moving a node in the tree accessible?
-1. MAYBE Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. MAYBE Implement moving up and down with arrow keys and maintaining approximate character position
 1. MAYBE Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE
 1. Make dialog positioning smarter by taking into account how much room we have on all sides.